Akasha Gloria Hull

 Akasha Gloria Hull (born December 6, 1944) is an American poet, educator, writer, and critic whose work in African-American literature and as a Black feminist activist has helped shape Women's Studies.
 As one of the architects of Black Women's Studies, her scholarship and activism has increased the prestige, legitimacy, respect, and popularity of feminism and African-American studies.

 Hull has been a professor of women's studies and literature at the University of California, Santa Cruz, the University of Delaware, and the University of the West Indies (Mona campus) in Kingston, Jamaica.
 She has published four books, a monograph, three edited collections, more than twenty articles in peer-reviewed professional journals, numerous chapters in a dozen volumes, fifteen book reviews, poems in more than thirty magazines and anthologies, and two short stories.
 Her first novel, Neicy, was released in October 2012.
 She lives in Little Rock, Arkansas.

 Early life and education

 Hull was born Gloria Theresa Thompson in Shreveport, Louisiana.
-Her father was a carpenter and laborer and her mother a maid and cook.
+Her father was a carpenter and her mother a maid and cook.
 She graduated valedictorian from Booker T. Washington High School in Shreveport and summa cum laude from Southern University in Baton Rouge, Louisiana.
 During these years, she was a valuable member (as a pianist and member of the choir) at Shreveport's Zion Baptist Church.
 She was also secretary for the local chapter of the NAACP and a member of the Alpha Kappa Alpha sorority.
 Hull later matriculated at Purdue University, where she earned her Master's and Ph.D. in English Literature.
 She married on June 12, 1966.
 She and her husband, Prentice Roy Hull, also a graduate student, had their only child, Adrian Prentice Hull, at this time.